Proof of Brouwers Conjecture (BC) for all graphs with number of vertices n > n_0 assuming that BC holds for n< n_0 for some n_0

-\begin{theorem} For each graph $G$, there exists a threshold graph $\hat G$ with the same number of nodes and edges whose Laplacian energy is greater or equal to the Laplacian energy of $G$. \end{theorem} Therefore, fixed the number of nodes and edges, the maximum Laplacian energy is always attained by a threshold graph.
+The main result of the paper~\cite{4} is the following \begin{theorem} For each spectrally threshold dominated graph G there exists a threshold graph with the same number of nodes and edges whose Laplacian energy is at least as large as that of G. \end{theorem}